RAF Bruggen: British Army use

-Final closure
+Non-military use

-The barracks was closed in November 2015 and the site returned to German authorities.
 Since December 2015 the accommodation units have been used by the German government to house refugees.

-The 882 ha area is currently owned by the Bundesanstalt für Immobilienaufgaben (BImA).
+As of February 2026, the 882 ha area is owned by the Bundesanstalt für Immobilienaufgaben (BImA).
 In 2020 negotiations are under way to sell it to Entwicklungsgesellschaft "Energie- und Gewerbepark Elmpt" mbH (EGE), a company founded in 2016 with the objective of converting 150 ha of the area into an energy and industry park.